 Now that we've explained how to recover deleted photos on Android, the next step is to prevent this situation from happening again.
 To do this, we recommend using an app such as Google Photos.
 It offers unlimited photo storage (so long as the files aren't too large) and the backup function is easy to set up.

 Once you've installed the app just go to its Settings, then Backup & sync, and you can choose how often – and by which method – you wish to backup your photos.
-For a complete guide on how to use Google photos, hit the link.
+We recommend backing up as often as possible, of course.
+For a complete guide on how to use Google Photos, hit the link.

-Have you had any disastrous lost data accidents before?
+Have you had any disastrous data loss accidents before?
 What did you do to recover deleted photos on Android?
 Tell us in the comments.